saguileran/birdsongs/use.md

 ## Note

-To generate a single synthetic syllable (chunck) you must have defined a birdsong (syllable), the process is as follows:
+To generate a single synthetic syllable (or chunck) you must have defined a birdsong (or syllable) and the process is as follows:

-1. Define a paths and ploter object.
+1. Define a path object.
-2. Use the previous path obeject to define a birdsong (syllable) object, it also requeries the file number (birdsong for a syllable).
-Here you can define the window FFT length and the umbral threshold to compute the pitch.
+2. Define a birdsong object using the above path object, it requeries the audio file id.
+You can also enter the length of the window FFT and the umbral (threshold) for computing the FF, between others.
+3. Select or define the time intervals of interest.
-3. Define an optimization object with a dictionary of the method name and its parameters.
+4. Define an optimization object with a dictionary of the method name and its parameters.
-4. Find the optimal gamma (γ), for a single syllable or for a set of syllables defined from time intervals.
+5. Find the optimal gammas for all the time intervals, or a single, and average them.
-5. Find the optimal labia parameters, the motor gesture curve: air-sac pressure (α) and labia tension (β).
+6. Find and export the optimal labia parameters for each syllable, the motor gesture curve.
-6. Generate the synthetic birdsong from the previous control parameters found.
+7. Generate synthetic birdsong from the previous control parameters found.
-7. Plot and save all the syrinx, scoring, and result variables.
+8. Visualize and save all the syrinx, scoring, and result variables.
-8. Write the syllable audios defined both synthetic and real.
+9. Save both synthetic and real syllable audios.

+The repository has some audio examples, in the ./examples/audios folder.
+You can download and store your own audios in the same folder or enter the audio folder path to the Paths object.

+The audios can be in WAV of MP3 format.
+If you prefer WAV format, we suggest use Audacity to convert the audios without any issue.
 <!--

 ```python